 Spinal Cord Injury Reference Materials

 Spinal cord injuries fall into two category types:

 A complete injury is associated with the total loss of function below the level of injury.
 An incomplete injury is characterized by partial function below the level of injury.

 How an individual’s body is affected by a spinal cord injury is generally dependent on the level of injury.
 Typically, the higher up a spinal injury occurs, the more widespread the effect on the body.

 Preventing Spinal Cord Injuries

-Keep firearms and ammunition locked in a cabinet or safe when not in use.
-The second leading cause of spinal cord injury is violence, most often related to firearms use.
+- Lock firearms and ammunition in a cabinet or safe when not in use.

-The personal injury attorneys at Hall Law are experienced, have a thorough understanding of spinal cord injuries and have a record of successfully representing clients with spinal cord injuries.
+The experienced personal injury attorneys at Hall Law have a thorough understanding of spinal cord injuries and a record of successfully representing these cases.
 Let us take care of all the issues involved in the legal process so you can concentrate on your recovery and rehabilitation.